suesCL/catclicker/README.md

 The adminView implements a feature where user can click to open a form to update each cat display's information including its name, image source and number of clicks.
 The adminView object adds a click listener on admin button, adds a click a listener on cancel button to hide the form and adds a click listener on submit button to update current cat's displayed information.

+## Area for Improvement:
+The admin feature could not retain the cat name, image source or number after pages refresh because there is no database to persist the user input data.
+Implementing a local storage can store and display user input data even after page refreshes.